PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 * `error_description` - The detailed description of the service error.
 * `id` - The ID of the PaaS service.
 * `instances` - List of instances that refers to the service.
 The structure of this block is [described below](#instances).
 * `service_class` - The service class.
-The value matches `class` parameter of the specified block with service parameters.
+The value matches the `class` parameter of the specified block with service parameters.
 * `service_type` - The service type.
 The value matches the name of the specified block with service parameters.
 * `status` - The current status of the service.
 * `supported_features` - List of service features.